 The first thing that comes to mind when someone says Kerala is backwaters amongst the coconut trees.
 However there is much more to Kerala than that – beautiful architecture, tea estates, spice plantations, wildlife sanctuaries landscapes filled with coffee farms and virgin beaches.
 Kerala is power packed with a plethora of things to do, see and experience for all kinds of travelers.
 Dive in to this ultimate Kerala travel guide to assault your senses as I help you plan a 12 day road trip across some of the some popular destinations.

-Where to start in Kerala
+Where to start: The Kerala travel guide

 It is ideal to start at Kochi (formerly Cochin) which is on the south west coast of India.
 All modes of transport – domestic and international are easily available to reach here.
 Hire a car for self driving or with a driver from the airport or with a travel company to start the itinerary.